 - are a resident of Nova Scotia

-The GED tests cannot be taken online.
-The test must be completed at one of the approved testing centers in Nova Scotia.
+The GED tests are computer based and must be completed at one of the approved testing centers in Nova Scotia.

 - NSCC Akerley Campus, Dartmouth